goddev420/Makoto-r1-final-dsr1/README.md

 ## ⚠️ **Disclaimer**
 - This tool may violate Twitter/X automation policies.
 Use at your own risk.
 - Cryptocurrency investments are volatile; we are not liable for losses.

+- GitHub repo contains backend automation logic, while the UI is hosted privately on our website

 For support, contact us via twitter or email support@trymakoto.com